ReSearchITEng/kubeadm-playbook/README.md

 # Update Status of the project: Stable
 Link to project's github page: https://github.com/ReSearchITEng/kubeadm-playbook

 # kubeadm based all in one kubernetes cluster installation Ansible Playbook
+Tested on for Centos/RHEL 7.2, 7.3, 7.4.
+When docker_setup: True, min.
+OS is CentOS/RHEL 7.4.
+Any other OS needs manual docker pre-installed and docker_setup set to False.
-Tested on for Centos/RHEL 7.; Ubuntu/debian should work also, but not tested.
+Ubuntu/debian should work when docker is preinstalled, but not tested.

 ## Targets/pros&cons
+One may use it to get a fully working "production LIKE" environment in matter of minutes on any hw: baremetal, vms (vsphere, virtualbox), etc.
 Major difference from other projects: it uses kubeadm for all activities, and kubernetes is running in containers.
 The project is for those who want to quickly create&recreate k8s cluster, with all production features:
 - Ingresses
 - Persistent storage (ceph or vsphere)
+- dashboard (via helm chart)
+- heapster (via helm chart)
+- support proxy

 ### PROS:
 - quick (3-7 min) full cluster (re)installation